Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Results

 Figure~\ref{bound} presents comparisons of predictions by the $k-\omega$-PINN-NN model and the Wilcox $k-\omega$ with DNS.
-It can be seen that the skin friction with the $k-\omega$-PINN-NN model is in slightly worse agreement with DNS ($6\%$ too large) than the Wilcox $k-\omega$ model.
-However, the predicted peak of the turbulent kinetic energy by the $k-\omega$-PINN-NN model is superior compared to that predicted by the Wilcox $k-\omega$ model.
+It can be seen that the skin friction and the velocity profile are very good predicted by both turbulence models.
+The peak of the shear stress is also well predicted by both models but the magnitude of the shear stress is slightly too small in the outer region.
+However, the predicted peak of the turbulent kinetic energy by the $k-\omega$-PINN-NN model is too large but its form is much better than that predicted with the Wilcox $k-\omega$ model.
 The predicted $\sigma_{k,NN}$, $C_{k,NN}$ and $C_{\omega 2,NN}$ (see Fig.~\ref{prand_k-bound}) are similar to those for the channel flows.
-The predicted $\sigma_{k,NN}$, however, exhibits a larger and more extensive dip ($y/\delta \gtrsim 0.2$) than for the channel flow.
-As mentioned above, this is not large issue since the turbulent diffusion is anyway negligible in this region.